build-on-aws/content/posts/dub-videos-using-generative-ai/index.md

       LanguageCode: en-US
 ```

-1. **The use of AWS Step Function intrinsic functions:** Intrinsic functions help you to perform basic data processing operations without using a task.
-You can manipulate arrays, strings, hashes, create unique Ids, base64 decode or encode and many other operations directly from the state machine.
-When ever you see the `States.XXX`, this means that an intrinsic function is being used.
-The following example uses intrinsic functions two times nested, when creating the key for the object to store in S3, it first split a string (`States.StringSplit`) and then it gets the element in the third place (`States.ArrayGetItem`)
+3. **The use of AWS Step Function intrinsic functions:** Intrinsic functions help you to perform basic data processing operations without using a task.
+You can manipulate arrays, strings, hashes, create unique IDs, base64 decode or encode, and many other operations directly from the state machine.
+Whenever you see the `States.XXX`, this means that an intrinsic function is being used.
+The following example uses intrinsic functions two times nested, when creating the key for the object to store in S3, it first splits a string (`States.StringSplit`) and then it gets the element in the third place (`States.ArrayGetItem`).

 ```
 Store Transcript in S3: